CS-Personal-Data-Acquisition-Prototype/DB_Receiver/README.md

 This application acts as a data collection endpoint for IoT or sensor systems.
 It:
 - Listens for TCP connections on port 9000
-- Receives CSV-formatted sensor data from connected clients
+- Receives JSON-formatted sensor data from connected clients
 - Parses the data and stores it in a SQLite database
 - Handles multiple concurrent client connections
 - Provides graceful shutdown with Ctrl+C